-2017 is a big year for Elland.
-It marks 700 years since the town received a Royal Charter to hold a weekly market and be classed officially as a market town.
-Elland is home to The Rex Cinema, one of Britains's oldest surviving purpose-built picture houses; and an impressive selection of family-run shops gives Elland town centre a homely appeal.
+Elland is home to the fabulous Rex Cinema, one of Britains' oldest surviving and still thriving purpose-built picture houses.
+An impressive selection of family-run shops gives Elland town centre a homely appeal.
 Victoria Mills in nearby Greetland houses Andy Thornton's, an Aladdin's cave of architectural antiques and quirky finds, together with some great independent restaurants.
-Greetland is also the official start of the Calderdale Way.
+Greetland is also the official start of the 50 mile walking route; The Calderdale Way.

 Elland is one of the oldest settlements in Calderdale, and is even entered in the Domesday Book as Ealand, roughly meaning ‘land by the river’ in Anglo-Saxon.
-The town received a Royal Charter on 24 February 1317 from King Edward II allowing it to host a weekly market, as well as two fairs a year.
+The town received a Royal Charter over 700 years ago, on 24 February 1317 from King Edward II; allowing it to host a weekly market, as well as two fairs a year.

 In nearby Greetland, you will find Andy Thornton Architectural Antiques, with 60,000 square feet of showroom to explore.
 There are also Indian, Thai and Seafood restaurants.